daidensacha/Portfolio-Daiden-Sacha/README.md

 ***Frameworks, Libraries, Programs used***
 1. [UIkit 3.4.6](https://getuikit.com)
-    - My preferred responsive framework for catering for all screen sizes.
+    - My preferred responsive framework developing with all screen sizes in mind.
 Included Modal windows for the contact form, also for displaying my CV.
 Sticky navbar used for the main navbar, and off-canvas nav for small screens.
-Image gallery created using the lightbox gallery.
+Image gallery created using a modal lightbox gallery.
 2. [Pure CSS3 Animated Border](https://code-fx.github.io/Pure-CSS3-Animated-Border/)
     - Used for the main navbar underline effect.
 3. [jQuery 3.5.1](https://jquery.com)